EXCLUSIVE-Italy could take on $17 billion of UniCredit bad loans to ease MPS sale -sources | Business

 Discussions are ongoing despite CEO Jean Pierre Mustier's decision to step down in April at the latest over disagreements with the board.
 UniCredit is in the process of scouting for a new boss but three people close to the matter said Mustier would remain in charge until February.

-The Frenchman, who has shunned deals in favour of returning cash to investors, has set strict terms for a potential takeover and would only consider buying MPS if it did not affect UniCredit's capital ratios.
+The Frenchman, who has so far shunned deals in favour of returning cash to investors, has set strict terms for a potential takeover of MPS and would only consider buying the Tuscan lender if it did not affect UniCredit's capital ratios.
 If successful, the NPL sale would rank close to UniCredit's biggest ever bad loan deal - the 16 billion euro FINO transaction dating back to 2017.

 Under Mustier UniCredit has slashed impaired debts to 4.7% of total lending.
 A new clean-up would help it weather the fallout from the virus crisis and make the MPS acquisition more palatable for its investors, who have been rattled by the governance clash.
 "If it goes ahead, this deal will make it easier to sell the MPS purchase to the market," the first source said, adding that AMCO would also take on another chunk of high risk loans from MPS totalling several billion euros.